matt-w/serverless-twitchapi-nodejs/readme.md

 ### Serverless framework: Twitch API with Nodejs

-Twitch API wrapper using GraphQL, Nodejs, Serverless, Serverless-Webpack, and installed on AWS Lambda
+Twitch API wrapper for Clips and Games using GraphQL, Nodejs, Serverless, Serverless-Webpack, and installed on AWS Lambda

 #### config.js
-This example requires a Twitch API client key that you must request from Twitch Place the following code into a *config.js* file in the /src folder of your project and put your key into the API_KEY value.
+This example requires a Twitch API client key that you must request from Twitch.
+Place the following code into a *config.js* file in the /src folder of your project and put your key into the API_KEY value.

 *Note:* Twitch are in the process of rewriting their API so you should follow their development time line and make changes as required.